Alessio Cragno: Return to Cagliari

 During the 2017–18 season he returned to Cagliari, establishing himself as the goalkeeper of the rossoblù team.
 He played 29 Serie A games, as well as a game in the Coppa Italia – keeping a clean sheet on 7 occasions.
 The team remained in the top flight after finishing in 16th place.

 In the 2018–19 season Cragno stood out as one of the best goalkeepers in the league: he won the Premio Apport for best goalkeeper in Serie A, being voted by the Associazione Italiana Preparatori Portieri Calcio (Italian Association of Goalkeepers Trainers).
 He finished the season as the player with the most minutes played in the league (3,686) and the goalkeeper with the most saves made (152).

 He renewed his contract with Cagliari until 2024.
 On 7 August 2019, during a pre-season friendly match played in Istanbul against Fenerbahçe, he sustained an injury and remained on the sidelines for five months.
 He returned to the field on 26 January 2020, in a 1–1 draw against Inter Milan.

-Loan to Monza
+Monza

 On 27 June 2022, Cragno joined newly-promoted Serie A side Monza on a one-year loan, with an option and conditional obligation for purchase.
 He made his debut on 8 August, in a 3–2 Coppa Italia win against Frosinone.

+Loan to Sassuolo

+After Monza had avoided relegation in the 2022–23 Serie A season, on 15 July 2023, Cragno was sent on loan to Sassuolo with an option to buy.

+Sampdoria

+On 3 February 2025, Cragno joined Sampdoria on a half-season deal.